JudgeGregg/sphinxwiki/content/pages/SuccessStories.rst

 The quality of the Twisted networking core is unmatched in the open- or closed-source arenas.
 Due largely to its asynchronous networking model, we were able to ensure our clients scalability needs would be met.

 Our experiences with the Twisted developer community were top- notch; the turnaround time on questions posted to the developer mailing list was simply amazing.
-We were so pleased with the results of our f.html professional use of the Twisted core that we plan on investigating how we can make use of the other facets of the Twisted project.
+We were so pleased with the results of our first professional use of the Twisted core that we plan on investigating how we can make use of the other facets of the Twisted project.

 -- Phil Christensen, Senior Developer, Reflexions Data, LLC